juruohejiarui/Homework/UCUG1505/HW6/report.md

 ![](./image.png)

-and the value from FSR is actually the voltage of that $10k\Omega$ resistence (This actually dependents on the layout on the breadboard), and we can calculate the resistence of FSR using this formula :
+and the value from FSR is actually the voltage of that $10k\Omega$ resistance (This actually depends on the layout on the breadboard), and we can calculate the resistance of FSR using this formula :

 $$
 R_{\mathrm{fsr}}=\frac{x\times 10k\Omega}{1024-x}
 $$

 where $x$ is the value read from FSR.
-Then, the graph above is (actually not) somehow like $y=\frac{c}{x}$ , then we can get the the value that is proportional to the force :
+Then, the graph above is somehow like $y=\frac{c}{x}$ (Actually this is not correct, but I can only fit it using my weak mathematical skill), then we can get the the value that is proportional to the force :

 $$
 F\varpropto y=\frac{1}{R_{\mathrm{fsr}}}=\frac{1024-x}{x\times 10k\Omega}